 HDDScan is a free hard drive testing program for all types of drives, no matter the manufacturer.

-There are several tools included in HDDScan, such as SMART and a surface test.
+There are several tools included in HDDScan, including a SMART test and a surface test.

 DiskCheckup is a free hard drive tester for Windows 8/7/Vista/XP and Server 2008/2003 that should work with most hard drives.

 SMART info like read error rate, spin up time, seek error rate, and temperature are displayed, as well as the ability to run a short and extended disk test.